traineeojt10-work/MeetingReminder/README.md

 2. open the prject on terminal and run the following.

-\n npm install@latest --for project dependency. npm run dev -- debug
+npm install@latest --for project dependency. npm run dev -- debug